EPIC448/Suits-/README.md

  Once you open up the suit directory, you want to load up the Bundler by typing   Install Bundle by typing in the bundle install .
  Also makes use that you have SelectorGadget install on you chromo browser as this would save you lot of time in the scraping world.

+ The user can type in ./bin/bin_blacklapel to start the CLI.
+  Then it list all the deals that are aviable to us for that day.
+   The user can type 1 or 2 to get which ever deals they would like on suits.
+   The user can type exit the program.
  Over view of how the app will work overview..

 ## Development